srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-conf.md

 The configuration snippet below shows a LAG with a subinterface and its LACP settings.
->The same configurations can be copied to both leaf1 and leaf2.
+>The same configuration applies for both leaf1 and leaf2.

 ```
 enter candidate